alinex/alinex.github.io/code.md

 <p><a href="http://alinex.github.io/node-spawn/">spawn</a>
     validation and sanitize of simple or complex values</p>
 <p><a href="http://alinex.github.io/node-fs/">fs</a>
-    enhancesment of the node filesystem library</p>
+    enhancement of the node filesystem library</p>
 <p><a href="http://alinex.github.io/node-mysql/">mysql</a>
     mysql wrapper module</p>
 <p><a href="http://alinex.github.io/node-server/">server</a>